API-Skeletons/zf-doctrine-graphql/README.md

                           NOTE: acts as "isEmpty" for collection filters.
 A value of false will be handled as though it were null. fieldName_sort       -  Sort the result by this field.
 Value is 'asc' or 'desc' fieldName_distinct   -  Return a unique list of fieldName.
-The fieldName must be selected.
-Only one distinct fieldName allowed per query.
+Only one distinct fieldName allowed per filter.
 ```

 The format for using these filters is: